 - International calling (when requested and authorized in advance)

 How much does GETS cost?

 There is no charge to subscribe to GETS; the only charge for GETS is usage.
-GETS calls are billed at a rate of 7 cents or 10 cents per minute (depending on carrier and other factors) for calls within the United States and its territories, Canada, and most of the Caribbean.
-International calls are billed at commercial rates, though international calling privileges are restricted to those cards authorized by an organization's Point of Contact (POC).
+GETS calls are billed at a rate of 7 to 10 cents per minute (depending on the carrier and other factors) for calls within the United States and its territories, Canada, and most of the Caribbean.
+International calls are billed at commercial rates, though international calling privileges are restricted to specific cards authorized by an organization's point of contact.
 Organizations will not be billed for calls to confirm receipt of individual GETS cards, familiarization calls, or short-duration test calls to the familiarization line (703-818-3924).
-The Office of Emergency Communications reserves the right to bill for all calls, especially if there has been fraud or abuse using a GETS card(s).
+The Office of Emergency Communications (OEC) reserves the right to bill for all calls, especially if there has been fraud or abuse using a GETS card(s).